 - A desk-based assessment and, where necessary, a field evaluation of archaeological assets which should be undertaken before determination of any application.
-Reference should be made to the West Sussex Historic Environment Records. - A site wide landscape and ecological management plan to be produced and implemented to ensure the long-term maintenance of retained and newly created on-site habitats.
+Reference should be made to the West Sussex Historic Environment Records. - A site wide landscape and ecological management plan to be produced and implemented to the satisfaction of the local planning authority to ensure the long-term maintenance of retained and newly created on-site habitats.